BXS-Archipelago/Movie-Finder-MS2/README.md

 # TESTING

+Continuous testing will be logged in this section:

-Bug - Dropdown menu from burger icon when screen is less than 993px requires two clicks.
+First Bug found - Dropdown menu from burger icon when screen is less than 993px requires two clicks.

+Feasibilty test complete: Index.html page and CSS created and designed according to Wireframe Mockup.
+Wireframe file MOVIE FINDERS MS2 WF.pdf uploaded.